Speed limits in Germany: Arguments

 Also, according to the results of a study on the effects of a speed limit from Brandenburg, the introduction of a speed limit on highways has the potential to reduce travel times for all road users due to the harmonization of speeds and the associated reduced risk of congestion.
 In addition, the study concluded that one lane on highways with a speed limit can accommodate about 100 more cars per hour compared to one on unlimited highways.

 A speed limit would also reduce CO2 emissions.
 A general speed limit on autobahns is considered to be a quickly implementable, cost-effective, overviewable, realistic, consistent and certainly effective measure for climate protection.

 Tire abrasion caused by fast driving and frequent braking and acceleration, which leads to particulate matter, could also be reduced by a speed limit.
 The overall need for tires and thus also for natural rubber could also be reduced due to the lower wear.

 Professors Stefan Bauernschuster and Christian Traxler, from the Hertie School, argue in a 2021 study paper that since emissions of pollutants increase disproportionately at high speeds, a speed limit could be beneficial to health by reducing air pollution.
 Using small-scale geographic grid data from RWI Essen, they show that 14.9 million people in Germany live within two kilometers of the nearest stretch of highway without a speed limit.
 These values indicate that a significant portion of the population could benefit directly from the reduction in emissions associated with a speed limit.

 Furthermore, a speed limit would reduce noise pollution.

 In addition, production costs and thus the final costs of cars could be reduced if they no longer had to be designed for high speeds.

 A speed limit could also reduce land consumption for the routing of highways and thus the costs for new construction, expansion and maintenance.

 An often cited argument for a general speed limit is also that it would reduce the number of road accidents.
 (For further information about safety figures on speed-limited and unlimited autobahns, see Autobahn#Safety.)

 Some traffic researchers, such as Harald Kipke, expect the introduction of a general speed limit on autobahns to also improve safety on rural roads, because after a fast highway trip, the maximum speed of 100 km/h feels particularly slow on rural roads, making it harder for drivers to judge speeds and dangers there.

+According to a study published in 2023, which determined the effects of a speed limit on travel times, accident and congestion risk, fuel consumption, supply chains, expansion and maintenance of infrastructure and land use, and emissions of air pollutants and greenhouse gases as part of a cost-benefit analysis, the introduction of a 130 km/h speed limit on German autobahns would generate a welfare gain of at least 950 million euros per year.
+According to its own statements, the study was based exclusively on publicly available data.